vikinghug/vikinghug.com/data/faq.md

 ### The Downloader only downloads some of the folders
 Make sure your firewall is allowing it to download.
 Some firewalls might block it.

-### How do I change size/color/placement?
+### How do I change color?
 Simply put: you don't.
-VIkingUI is in its early stages and we don't have customization done yet.
+VIkingUI is in its early stages and we don't have much customization done yet.
 It will come, just not yet.

 ### The Tradeskills doesn't work and gives "Package not found" error
 Thats because you have installed VikingTooltips which is not working as intended atm.
 (It isn't even tested beyond that error)